-- 12. Recessed Meetings.
-A meeting of the Commission and its committees may recess to the next calendar day when it does not complete consideration of a particularly long subject.
-If two or more days have elapsed since deliberation on the item was suspended, an additional and separate posting requirement can be waived by a majority vote of the meeting quorum when circumstances require a meeting to be held and no practical means exists to post notice prior to reconvening the meeting. - 13.
+- 13. Recessed Meetings.
+A meeting of the Commission and its committees may recess to the next calendar day when necessary to complete its agenda business. it does not complete consideration of a particularly long subject.
+If two or more days have elapsed since deliberation on the an item that it does not complete consideration of a particularly long subject.
+If two or more days have elapsed since deliberation on the item was suspended, an additional and separate posting requirement can be waived by a majority vote of the meeting quorum when circumstances require a meeting to be held and no practical means exists to post notice prior to reconvening the meeting. - 14.
 Attendance Expectations.
 Members of the Commission are expected to attend all regularly scheduled meetings in person.
 It is understood, however, that there may be times when members must miss a meeting due to circumstances beyond their control such as illness, bereavement, military obligations, jury duty, or weather conditions.
 Upon a motion of a member, the Commission may vote to excuse these types of absences on a case-by-case basis.
 The minutes of each meeting shall reflect whether the absence of a member was excused by the Commission.